Durgadevi071997-DA/HR_Analytics_Dashboard-Employee_Attrition_Analysis_Using_Power-BI/README.md

 Data Analysis

 Report Development

 ## Conclusion

 The HR Analytics Dashboard demonstrates how business intelligence tools can be used to improve workforce management.
 By identifying the major factors contributing to employee attrition, organizations can implement effective retention strategies, increase employee satisfaction, and enhance overall organizational performance.
-## Conclusion

-The HR Analytics Dashboard demonstrates how business intelligence tools can be used to improve workforce management.
-By identifying the major factors contributing to employee attrition, organizations can implement effective retention strategies, increase employee satisfaction, and enhance overall organizational performance.
-## Conclusion

-The HR Analytics Dashboard demonstrates how business intelligence tools can be used to improve workforce management.
-By identifying the major factors contributing to employee attrition, organizations can implement effective retention strategies, increase employee satisfaction, and enhance overall organizational performance.